IrvinGil/Notes-and-Job-Development-task-Journals/Learning Pages/Amazon Web Services/AWS Simple Storage Service (S3).md

 - Versioning can only be suspended after it has been enabled.

 In order to enable versioning of a s3 bucket: go to S3 -> select a bucket and then ->  go to "properties" options and select "edit" on bucket versioning.

+>[!Note]
+>Once S3 versioning is enabled, it can't be disabled again.
+It can only be suspended.

 ---
 # S3 Access Control List